juliusz-cwiakalski/jcw-examples/bdd-mutation-testing/README.md

 2. Design what modules must be modified and what changes are required
     - List of components and their responsibilities
     - Diagram explaining the dependencies
-    - Processes description (and diagram if required)
+    - Main processes description (and diagrams if required)
 3. Select functionality subset for iteration, and:
     1. Extend the design with process(es) description to make sure that process aspects relevant for iteration are clear and complete